WeaselScience/cloud9-ide/README.md

 The container comes preinstalled with [nvm](https://github.com/creationix/nvm), which allows to easily adjust the version of nodejs when developing.
 By default, node ^7.0.0 is installed.

 The environment is run as root, so the user in cloud9 will also be root.

+The workspace directory is `/root/workspace`, so to persist information mount a docker volume there.